-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of (list of opinion units) of as of and for the year ended , and the related notes to the financial statements, and have issued our report thereon dated .
+We have audited, in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States the financial statements of (list of opinion units) of as of and for the year ended , and the related notes to the financial statements, which collectively comprise the 's basic financial statements, and have issued our report thereon dated .

-The Minnesota Legal Compliance Audit Guide for School Districts, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains seven categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and uniform financial accounting and reporting standards for school districts.
-Our audit considered all of the listed categories, 1except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit)
+The Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains seven categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, 2except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit).

-In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for School Districts.
+In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the 's noncompliance with the above referenced provisions.